Aussie moves higher on capex numbers, euro steadies

-LONDON (Reuters) - The Australian dollar jumped more than half a percent on Thursday as investors considered whether this week’s major currency moves - a rally for the dollar and retreats for the euro and sterling - had further to run.
+LONDON (Reuters) - The Australian dollar jumped more than half a percent on Thursday as investors considered whether there was further to run in this week’s major moves on currency markets - a rally for the dollar and retreats for the euro and sterling.

-A holiday in much of Europe thinned out trading, and analysts said a second estimate of U.S. second-quarter growth might prompt more substantive moves among the other majors.
+A holiday in much of Europe thinned out trading and analysts said action might be limited until the United States came on line later, with a second estimate of U.S. second quarter growth the day’s data highpoint.

-The Aussie was driven higher by data on business investment which showed spending plans for 2014/15 have jumped to A$137 billion from an earlier estimate of A$125 billion, overshadowing a dip in such spending in the first quarter.
+The Aussie was driven higher by data on business investment which showed planned spending for 2014/15 jumped to A$137 billion, from an earlier estimate of A$125 billion, overshadowing a dip in such spending in the first quarter.

 “The interesting thing about the Australian economy is that it is showing some signs of divergence away from China,” said Christian Lawrence, a currency strategist at Rabobank in London.